our authors

 The bewildered gang tries to unravel the mystery of what happened, but there’s just one problem—no one can remember a thing about Halloween night.
 The only clue they have is a group picture taken moments before the witching hour.
 However, with a serial killer suddenly terrorizing the town, they worry that it might be one of their fellow partygoers.
 But what kind of costume would a murderer wear?

-CONTACT - Dean Krystek
+Contact - Dean Krystek

 AIRY SINDIK